FeatureBaseDB/SlothAI/README.md

 # SlothAI: A Model Pipeline Manager
-SlothAI provides a simple UI and ansycronous methodology to implement document-based pipelines (chains) for various models.
+SlothAI provides a simple and ansycronous methodology to implement document-based pipelines (chains) for various models.
 It is designed to be fast as hell.

 <img src="https://github.com/FeatureBaseDB/SlothAI/blob/SlothAI/static/sloth.png?raw=true" width="240"/>

-SlothAI is implemented in Python to run on AppEngine containers.
+SlothAI is implemented in Python to run on AppEngine containers, and takes advantage of Cloud Task queues.
 SlothAI uses queues to asyncronously run inferencing on documents.

 Machine learning box deployment is managed using [Laminoid](https://github.com/FeatureBaseDB/Laminoid).